rackerlabs/design-system/_component_design/tabs.md

 ### Pressed state

-Clicking the text on the tab changes the color a few shades to confirm that an action was taken.
+Clicking the text on the tab changes the color by a few shades to visually confirm an action.

 {% figure [caption:"Tab pressed state"] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/tabs/tabs-pressed-state.svg){:width="80%"}